 2.)
 Only the females have stingers.
 Males have a spike at the end of their abdomen, but no active stinger.

 3.)
 These hornets prey almost exclusively on honeybees.
 These bees are beheaded and brought back to the hornet’s hive for feeding to their young.
-The larvae are also kidnapped and brought back to feed their larvae.
+The larvae are also kidnapped and brought back to feed to their larvae.

 4.)
 The plan of attack is to send a single scout who then leaves pheromone markers for the rest of the hive to follow.
 The swarm then arrives to lay waste to the honeybee colony.
 A single hornet can kill up to 40 bees a minute.
 30 or more can take down a 30,000 – 40,000 member hive in less than 4 hours!

 5.)
 Japanese honeybees have a cool defense though.
-They swarm the attackers and vibrate their wings, to create a kinetic energy that bakes the hornets alive!
+They swarm the attackers and vibrate their wings, to create a kinetic energy that literally bakes the hornets alive!

 But wait, there’s more on the Japanese giant hornet!